 Millennial employees see teams differently.
 Schools got on board with teams and teamwork and Millennials have experienced teams their entire lives.

 In fact, I hired a millennial employee who pounded on my desk during the interview and demanded to be part of a team if we decided to employ her.
 It was a refreshing experience after spending years constantly encouraging an environmental culture of teamwork.

 In a successful team culture, teams understand where their work fits in the total context of the organization's mission, goals, principles, vision, and values.
 Team members spend time defining their team culture by agreeing upon team norms and expectations within the company's overall team context.

 They make certain that they have all of the information that they need to successfully perform their team charter, the reason for the team's existence.
 If they lack any of the twelve factors necessary to effective team performance, they will struggle unnecessarily on team issues rather than directing their energy to accomplish the task for which the team was formed.

-Finally, team members understand that 20% of the problems that they will experience as a team will fall within the context of the task or mission the team is assigned to accomplish.
-The other 80% of the problems they experience will relate to their team culture and the processes team members establish and commit to for interacting with each other as team members.
+Finally, team members understand that 20 percent of the problems that they will experience as a team will fall within the context of the task or mission the team is assigned to accomplish.
+The other 80 percent of the problems they experience will relate to their team culture and the processes team members establish and commit to for interacting with each other as team members.

 An additional thought is necessary for the team to determine how the team will interact with the rest of the organization.
 Within their team, this communication and contact will reinforce and enhance the team's understanding of why they exist and what they are expected to contribute.